Frequently Asked Questions

 What other information am I required to provide?

-The Consultation will require details of the concerns, Neuro-developmental questions, Auditory questions, Nutritional questions and pregnancy/birth details - in order to gain a thorough picture of each client.
+The Initial Screening Consultation is very thorough and we will require details of the current concerns as well as, Neuro-developmental questions, Auditory questions, Nutritional questions and pregnancy/birth details - in order to gain a thorough picture of each client.

 How long do the assessments take?